 6. Tomato and White Bean Salad With Herbs

-It only takes five minutes to mix this no-fuss summer salad, which owes its garden-fresh flavor to herbs including dill and parsley.
+It only takes 5 minutes to mix this no-fuss summer salad, which owes its garden-fresh flavor to herbs including dill and parsley.

 While classic water-rich foods like tomatoes and cucumbers help you maintain optimal hydration in hot weather, white beans (with 55 percent water) also give you a big bang for your hydrating buck, Blatner says.